qooxdoo/qooxdoo/docs/compiler/IconFonts.md

 Please note that JSON does not support comments - you'll have to remove them first.

-Every map entry in the *webfonts* array needs to have at leasta _name_ and one TTF _resources_ entry.
+Every map entry in the *webfonts* array needs to have at least a _name_ and one TTF _resources_ entry.
 Resources can be local files or HTTP URLs.
 The _name_ is used to reference the font in the virtual URLs.
 So if you name it "Jipieh" instead of "FontAwesome", you have to use `@Jipieh/<glyphname>` instead.

+The qooxdoo-compiler uses fontkit to read the content of the ttf file and will therefore automatically determine all the relevant css properties of the font, like fontFamily, fontWeight, fontStyle and even character names.
+For some icon fonts the character names are not properly stored or do not match the names users expect to see based on popular css integrations of the font.
+For these cases you you can provide a json fontmap file.

 ## Creating a map file